How I setup my VPS servers

 ... etc

-Not only you need to block all direct access to your server via IP address, but also block access from any other domains that may point to your server’s IP.
+Not only do you need to block all direct access to your server via IP address, but also block access from any other domains that may point to your server’s IP.
 To do this:

 Edit your default Apache host to deny all requests: